MarutiG18/MarutiG18/README.md

 # 💫 About Me:
 👋 Hi, I'm Maruti G!
-I'm a 3rd-year engineering student passionate about Python and cybersecurity.
+I'm a 3rd-year engineering student passionate about Python, java and cybersecurity.

 ## 🌐 Socials: